jamisonrobey/jamisonrobey.github.io/content/blog/nasdaq_itch_replay_market_sim.md

 The actual size depends on your desired retransmission window.
 Here are some statistics from testing with a NASDAQ ESM TotalView file to help decide:

 The average message length was ~30 bytes.
 Including the 2-byte length prefix per message in MoldUDP64, each message consumes ~32 bytes on average.
 Each downstream packet has a maximum size of 1300 bytes, we use 1300 instead of the full 1500-byte MTU to account for IP/UDP headers and leaving overhead in case for VPNs etc that might add data to frames.
-With the 20-byte MoldUDP64 header, this leaves 1280 bytes for messages, giving us a rough estimate of (a feature in TotalView):
+With the 20-byte MoldUDP64 header, this leaves 1280 bytes for messages, giving us a rough estimate of:

 ```1280 / 32 = 40 messages per packet```

 At market open, the server sent ~20,000 packets/second, resulting in: